cecileane/computingtools/pages/chromebook.md

 description: chromebook, hardware requirements
 ---

+disclaimer: these notes are from 2016.

-I got the Acer Chromebook 14 ($300) because it has an Intel chip, 32GB disk space and 4GB RAM.
+I got the Acer Chromebook 14 ($300 at the time) because it has an Intel chip, 32GB disk space and 4GB RAM.

 install Linux
 -------------